django-cms/django-cms/docs/extending_cms/app_integration.rst

-To reverse the URLs you now have two different ways: explicitly by defining the instance namespace, or implicitely by specifiyng the application namespace and letting the `url` templatetag resolving the correct application instance by looking at the currently set `current_app` value.
+To reverse the URLs you now have two different ways: explicitly by defining the instance namespace, or implicitely by specifiyng the application namespace and letting the `url` template tag resolving the correct application instance by looking at the currently set `current_app` value.

 .. note::